OctopusDeploy/docs/docs/getting-started/terminology.md

     - [**Deployment Steps**](https://octopus.com/docs/deployment-process/steps): the specific action (or set of actions) executed as part of the deployment process each time your software is deployed.
     - [**Release**](https://octopus.com/docs/releases): a snapshot of the deployment process and the associated assets (packages, scripts, variables) as they existed when the release was created.
     - [**Variables**](https://octopus.com/docs/projects/variables): a value stored in the Octopus Server for use in different phases of your deployments.
 Variables can be scoped to environments, steps, and more.
 Variables allow you to have a consistent deployment process across your infrastructure without having to hard-code or manually update configuration settings that differ across environments, deployment targets, channels, or tenants.
     - [**Manual Interventions**](https://octopus.com/docs/deployment-process/steps/manual-intervention-and-approvals): the approval step in Octopus Deploy.
-It can be scoped to specific teams and environments.
+Manual interventions can be scoped to specific teams and environments.
     - [**Runbooks**](https://octopus.com/docs/runbooks): used to automate routine maintenance and emergency operations tasks like infrastructure provisioning, database management, and website failover and restoration.
 - **Library** - stores items used across multiple projects
     - [**Packages**](https://octopus.com/docs/packaging-applications): an archive ([zip, tar, Nuget](https://octopus.com/docs/packaging-applications#supported-formats)) that contains your application assets (binaries, .js files, .css files, .html files, etc.).